California Sex Abuse Lawyers

 You should also document every detail of the abuse while your memories are fresh, including times, places, and frequency of the abuse, as well as details about your abuser.

-Sexual abuse survivors should also contact sexual abuse lawyers to determine whether they can take legal action, whether that is a civil action or a criminal action.
-An experienced sexual abuse attorney can be invaluable in assessing your claim and advising you about your legal rights and options.
+Sexual abuse survivors should also contact sexual abuse lawyers to determine whether they can take legal action.
+An experienced sexual abuse attorney can be invaluable in assessing your claim and advising you about your legal rights.

 How common is sex abuse in California?